simonmichael/hledger_site/src/sponsor.md

 - Requirements: none
 - Payment methods: credit card, US bank direct debit, paypal, apple pay
 - Fees: payment processor fee + 10% fiscal host fee
-- Goes to: Open Source Collective, a US 501(c)(6) Mutual Benefit Corporation in the state of California, which makes controlled disbursements to hledger contributors.
+- Goes to: Open Source Collective, a US 501(c)(6) Mutual Benefit Corporation in the state of California, which makes approved disbursements to hledger contributors.

 The most costly and most corporate-friendly method.
 Also the most transparent - all transactions appear in the collective's public ledger.
 Not recommended for small donors because of the high fee;
 it's best suited for institutional donors/grantors that need it.

+### Other

+You can donate directly to specific contributors, eg by Paypal.
+Or you can offer bounties, in the issue tracker.

 ## Sponsors